gentry-php/gentry/README.md

 would be expected to return. _Is it that simple?_ Yes, it's that simple to write a test in Gentry :)

+## Assertion logic
+Gentry uses some simple assertion logic to compare return values:

+- If both the expected and actual result are numeric, the test passes if simple equality (`==`) returns true;
+- If both the expected and actual result are objects, the test passes if simple equality (`==`) returns true;
+- Otherwise, the test passes if strict equality (`===`) returns true.

+In practice, this means that `1.0` and `1` are considered a match, as well as objects with the same class _and_ the same properties.

 ## Passing parameters
 If your method under test needs arguments, pass them as default parameters to your test method: